 Outdoor basketball courts can have very different finishes going from the more abrasive, sandpaper-like courts, to the sleekest, concrete-style ones.
 This is why the rubber compound of the sole and the traction pattern are so important.
 The rubber compound needs to bite the court surface while not wearing down too quickly.

-Whereas the surface texture is different, all outdoor basketball courts lack impact-absorbent floors like we get indoors with parquet wood floors.
+Now, the surface texture may vary but all outdoor basketball courts are seriously lacking in terms of impact absorption (unlike indoor courts parquet, or PVC rubber floors).
 Whether the floors are plastic, concrete, or asphalt you know that it’s going to be less forgiving than an indoor court.

 Abrasive courts will chew through your shoe’s outsole and upper and these harder surfaces don’t absorb any of the impacts when you jump, change directions, or start sprinting.
 Your ankles and knees end up absorbing the majority of those impacts.
 That’s why cushioning is an important feature to take into consideration when choosing a good outdoor basketball shoe.